djdrysdale/digital-garden/notes/¶ Adjacent possible.md

 ---
-Title: Adjacent possible
+title: Adjacent possible
-Date: 2021-02-26
+date: 2021-02-26
-Description: The adjacent possible possible immediate futures that are available from a given moment.
+description: The adjacent possible possible immediate futures that are available from a given moment.
-Tags: concept
+tags: concept
 ---

 The "adjacent possible" describes the open space of direction that the future may take—the realm of the possible that is available at a given moment.
 Greater change is possible, but unlikely to extend beyond the adjacent space.
 Innovation doesn't happen in leaps and bounds, but occurs through [[Innovation accrues in small, incremental steps.|small, incremental steps]].
 When ideas skip too far ahead beyond the "adjacent possible," they're unlikely to be adopted in the short-term.
 This is what we would call an idea that is "ahead of its time."
 They've skipped too far past the adjacent possible.